 C. Twelve term hours in unrestricted electives.
 Those seeking ordination as deacon in the United Methodist Church will also need to take Worship (three term hours), United Methodist Studies (six term hours) and Evangelism (three term hours), leaving no hours unrestricted.

 IV.
-Twenty-seven term hours in theology and social justice track requirements:
+Twenty-seven term hours in theology and social justice concentration requirements:

 A. Three term hours in HR 6302 World Religions and Christianity.